kkClasses/FSCIL_SelfProbing/README.md

 ## Code Structures and details
-There are four parts in the code.
+There are five major directories.
  - `models`: It contains the backbone network and training protocols for the experiment.
  - `data`: The splits for the data sets.
  - `dataSet`: The data sets.
  - `dataloader`: Dataloader of different datasets.
+ - `script`: Execution details.
 ## Training scripts

 Please see `scripts` folder.